SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 might also use the result points to determine how effective the manipulation was.
-Untrained: Many Metaphysics skills may be used (or rather, “experienced”) even if the character has no dice in the particular skill.
-For those who have some training (that is, pips or dice in any Metaphysics skill), the diﬃculty increases by +5 to implement a manipulation using a skill in which they have no experience.
-For those who have no training (that is, no pips or dice in any Metaphysics skill but they do have dice in the Metaphysics attribute), the diﬃculty increases by +10.
+Untrained: Many Metaphysics skills may be used (or rather, "experienced") even if the character has no dice in the particular skill.
+For those who have some training (that is, pips or dice in any Metaphysics skill), the difficulty increases by +5 to implement a manipulation using a skill in which they have no experience.
+For those who have no training (that is, no pips or dice in any Metaphysics skill but they do have dice in the Metaphysics attribute), the difficulty increases by +10.

 Releasing the Manipulation

 Roll the Metaphysics skill for the manipulation in question to get a skill total, adding or subtracting any modiﬁers appropriate for the user’s situation.
-If the total equals or exceeds the diﬃculty number, the manipulation has succeeded and the metaphysicist may use the manipulation’s effect.
+If the total equals or exceeds the difficulty number, the manipulation has succeeded and the metaphysicist may use the manipulation’s effect.

 Metaphysics